Soul Nomad & the World Eaters: Starting your Journey

-The game starts in the year 800 in the Tamaito calendar.
-200 years have passed since the defeat of the shadow at the hands of the technique user Layna.
-Ever since that day, with the shadow's defeat, the giants known as "The World Eaters" have retained their silence in the continent.
-The body of one of the giants remains in the peaceful country of Raide, and serves as a symbol of fear to those who pass by it.
+The game starts in the year 800 in the Tamaito calendar, 200 years after the technique user Layna defeated the shadow and "The World Eaters" went silent.
+The body of one of the World Eaters remains in the peaceful country of Raide, serving as a symbol of fear to those who pass by it.

-Within the country of Raide, there exists a small secluded village that refuses to acknowledge the existence of those from outside world.
-It is known as the "Hidden Village".
-In that village lives the protagonist along with their friend Danette, and other members of the Sepp race.
-Along with Layna, whose age now exceeds 200, the protagonist helps to protect the village.
+Within Raide, there exists the "Hidden Village", a small secluded village that refuses to acknowledge the existence of those from the outside world.
+The protagonist lives in the village along with their childhood friend Danette and other members of the Sepp race, helping to protect the village alongside Layna, whose age now exceeds 200.

-One day, the protagonist and Danette are called forth by old lady Layna and given weapons to help guard the village.
-Danette, who has always dreamed of protecting the village, is overjoyed and is given twin daggers.
-The protagonist is given a long black sword.
+One day, Layna summons the protagonist and Danette and gives them weapons to help guard the village.
+Danette, who has always dreamed of protecting the village, is overjoyed and is given twin daggers, while the protagonist is given a long black sword.

-The moment the protagonist takes hold of the black sword, it begins to insult and swear at Layna.
-Both the protagonist and Danette are profoundly confused at this point.
-It is revealed that 200 years ago, Layna destroyed the shadow and sealed its soul into the black sword.
-The shadow goes by the name of Gig.
-To utilize the power of Gig, Layna chose to give this sword to the protagonist.
+However, when the protagonist takes hold of the black sword, it begins to insult and swear at Layna, which the protagonist and Danette are confused by.
+It is revealed that, 200 years ago, Layna destroyed the shadow and sealed its soul into the black sword, with it now going by the name of Gig.
+To utilize the power of Gig, Layna chose to give the sword to the protagonist.

-The protagonist is infused with the soul of Gig, gaining control of his power, and is now able to fight against the World Eaters, who have now reawakened.
-With Gig residing in our hero's body and Danette, who has been the hero's friend since he/she was young, the protagonist departs into the country of Raide to defeat the World Eaters.
+The protagonist is infused with the soul of Gig, gaining control of his power, and is now able to fight against the World Eaters, who have reawakened.
+With Gig residing in the hero's body, they and Danette depart for Raide to defeat the World Eaters.

 The Demon Path

 Soul Nomad is well known for its dark alternate mode, the demon path, which is accessed by choosing the "evil" dialogue options at the start of the game.
-In this route, Revya decides to use Gig's great power to essentially destroy the world, and strikes down both Layna and Danette at the game's outset.
-With Gig's eager assistance, the player controls Revya in his/her bloody rampage across the continent, as they become the tyrannical "Devourlord" and commit atrocity after atrocity against the people of Raide.
-Like the normal mode, the demon path has a number of different dialogue options and endings, as well as unique characters Revya can dominate (mostly villains) that are unplayable in the normal game.
+In this route, Revya decides to use Gig's great power to essentially destroy the world, striking down both Layna and Danette at the game's outset.
+With Gig's eager assistance, the player controls Revya in his/her bloody rampage across the continent, as they become the tyrannical "Devourlord" and commit atrocities against the people of Raide.
+Like the normal mode, the demon path has numerous different dialogue options and endings, as well as unique characters Revya can dominate (mostly villains) that are unplayable in the normal game.